Imagen única de: Guerra Medieval Vol Vi.6 - Las Masas Están Aumentando

 Subject: Sidney E. Dean, Götz von Berlichingen, Reluctant Leader - Knight of the Iron Hand

-Subject: iason-eleftherios tzouriadis, pacifist propaganda in the 16th century - death, violence and sex
+Topic: Iason-Eleftherios Tzouriadis, pacifist propaganda in the 16th century - death, violence and sex

 Friedrich Engels's The Peasant War in Germany was first published in 1850, inspired by the recent events of the 1848 revolution in Germany.
-Engels saw parallels between the two events and considered the same forces at play (socio-economic and political rather than religious).
+Engels saw parallels between the two events and considered the same forces at play (socioeconomic and political rather than religious).
 It became, and remains, the most prominent history of the war, but should be read with caution.

-Special: Danny Lake-Giguere, Royal Forests during the Hundred Years War - Seeds of War
+Special: Danny Lake-Giguere, Royal Forests During the Hundred Years' War - Seeds of War

-At Tienda Medieval we have thousands of medieval and other period products.
+At Tienda Medieval, we have thousands of medieval and other period products.
 Discover them!

 Add text about your shipping policy